bilalthdeveloper/testing_utility_api/Readme.md

 If pump count is set to zero then only initial users connection will be eastablished
 ### Type (string)
 Test type "ws" for websocket or "sse" for sse

+### With Proxy
+Keep the txt file of proxies in directory when running binary

+## Install
+make install

+## remove
+make remove